Almank/it2810-webutvikling-h17-prosjekt-4-group-01/README.md

-On the angular client side, we want to create a main page with a visually appealing data model, in addition to a search and filterable list of content, and a "my page" containg all of your latest search history and other statistics.
+On the angular client side, we want to create a main page with a visually appealing data model, in addition to a search and filterable list of content, and a "my page" containing all of your latest search history, favorites and other statistics.

 ### Project Structure <a name="ProjectStructure"></a>